Food labels: a guide to reading nutrition labels

 Food packaging may also display a symbol or stamp from an organisation to highlight particular nutritional information.

 Foods displaying a ‘Glycemic Index (GI) Tested’ symbol on their packaging have been evaluated for their effects on blood sugar levels.
-Foods that have a low glycemic (or 'glycaemic') index (GI) tend to raise your blood sugar levels less than medium or high-GI foods, and eating these low-GI foods can help control diabetes and may help with weight loss.
-All foods that display this symbol (whether they are low, medium or high GI) are generally a good nutritional choice for that food group.
+Foods that have a low glycemic (or ‘glycaemic’) index (GI) tend to raise blood sugar levels less than medium or high-GI foods, and choosing these low-GI foods can be useful for those with diabetes.

 Don’t be fooled